 There are some simple, practical measures we can put in place, many of which involve reducing footfall at the surgery, and therefore limit contact between people.

 Changes to the appointment systems

 Increased use of telephone appointments - We are encouraging patients to consider whether or not their problem requires a physical examination or a face to face discussion, and if not, we would be able to book a telephone appointment and speak with you at an allotted time.
-Anyone with a currently prebooked appointment may convert this to a telephone consultation should they wish.

 Online appointment booking changes– Unfortunately, due to the risk of a symptomatic patient booking an appointment without speaking with us first we have temporarily suspended online appointment booking for face to face appointments.
 You are able to book a telephone appointment via the online system, but we cannot guarantee a specific GP or time for the call.